 Comment [A23]: Please check whether the edit conveys your intended meaning.

-congruence between the needs of the elderly and their environment-pressure, there would be the behavior of the aged they would failing to adapt to it well and this would influence their and body-physical and psychologicaly state would be influenced.
+Comment [A24]: Please cite this study in the reference list.
+Comment [A25]: Please cite this study in the reference list. congruence between the needs of the elderly and their environment pressure, there would be the behavior of the aged they would failing to adapt to it well and this would influence their and body physical and psychologicaly state would be influenced.

 The above concepts studied the interaction between environment and person.
 When the elderly fail to adapt to the environment, the change of body and psychology will be influenced, and interactive relationship between environment and the elderly is put forward.
 We will now explore how residents are influenced by their environment, specifically, their bedrooms.
-Exsiting documents studying Studies on the relationship between person and environement from the perspective of organization-bedrooms in medical institutions mentioned have proposed that privacy, control, individualization, and private spaped was are important to residents.
-In the assessment content of organization physical environemnt, attention was also given to Emphasis has also been laid on psychological factors such as dignity, selection, and personality self-expression at the level of psychology (Bowie et al. 1992; Moos and Lemke 1996; Lawton 2001; Sloane et al. 2002).
-Thus, the importance can be seen of private bedrooms is evident.
+Exsiting documents studying Studies on the relationship between person and environement from the perspective of orgnization bedrooms in medical institutions mentioned have proposed that privacy, control, individualization, and private spapee was are important to residents.
+In the assessment content of orgnization physical environemnt, attention was also given to Emphasis has also been laid on psychological factors such as dignity, selection, and personality self expression at the level of psychology (Bowie et al. 1992; Moos and Lemke 1996; Lawton 2001; Sloane et al. 2002) at the importance can be seen of private bedrooms is evident.